dcastellonc/nosql-challenge/README.md

 - What are the top 5 establishments with a RatingValue of '5', sorted by lowest hygiene score, nearest to the new restaurant added, "Penang Flavours"?

     - Hint: You will need to compare the geocode to find the nearest locations.
 Search within 0.01 degree on either side of the latitude and longitude.

+The deliverables for this Challenge are as follows:

+Deliverable 1: A Jupyter notebook containing code that imports the data and sets up and updates the uk_food database.

+Deliverable 2: A Jupyter notebook containing code that performs the exploratory analysis queries in the database.